Sign in for exclusive products and special discounts.

 Question Mark: Student Book (saddle-stitched)

 Question Mark is a picture book for children in kindergarten through early elementary school that introduces young students to the central philosophical skills of questioning, doubting, and being certain.
 The focus is on asking questions: about who we are, about reality, and about certainty.
-In the story, Mark helps a shadow-rabbit escape from a dog named Dogma, who is trying to eliminate uncertainty once and for all, but this leads to the fundamental question: Can we know anything for certain?
+In the story, Mark helps a shadow-rabbit escape from a dog named Dogma who is trying to eliminate uncertainty once and for all, but this leads to a fundamental question: Can we know anything for certain?
 This engaging book is part of a comprehensive story-based philosophy curriculum for kids.

 Question Mark is less of a textbook and more of a picture book, with mind-opening ideas and activities conveyed through words and images working together.
 The fifteen chapters fall into three parts, corresponding to the three central philosophical skills we want children to develop: questioning, doubting, and being certain.
 These are fundamental skills that have inspired great thinkers throughout the history of civilization to build and transform the intellectual world.